 We have devoted, and intend to continue to devote, financial and management resources to the development, manufacturing and marketing of non-driver products as we diversify our product portfolio and because our non-driver products have higher gross margin than our driver products.
-Our non-driver products include, among others, timing controllers, touch panel controllers, LCOS and MEMS microdisplays, power management ICs, CMOS image sensors, wafer level optics (WLO) products, 3D sensing solution and ultra-low power smart sensing.
+Our non-driver products include, among others, timing controllers, touch panel controllers, LCOS and MEMS microdisplays, power management ICs, CMOS image sensors, wafer level optics (WLO) products, 3D sensing solution and ultralow power smart sensing.

 We believe end products utilizing our LCOS technology could potentially be a large market and we have made major progress toward commercialization of LCOS microdisplays for head-mounted-display.
 On top of that, we have seen supply chain maturing throughout the years with a growing number of significant players investing in microdisplay reference designs.
 Our LCOS microdisplay business hit on inflection point in September 2015 with pilot production shipment made to a major customer.
 Since then, we have increased shipments of our LCOS products to some industry heavyweights and secured additional design engagements with current and new customers.
 Some of our major customers already launched their products in 2016.
-At present, our main focus areas for LCOS business are AR goggle devices and head-up-displays (HUD) for automotive, while AR will take a few years to fully realize its market potential.
+At present, our main focus areas for LCOS business are AR goggle devices and head-up-displays

+(HUD) for automotive, while AR will take a few years to fully realize its market potential.
 We continue to see heavyweight companies allocating major R&D resources and budgets to bring the new products into the market.
-Tier 1 companies and start-up companies are investing heavily to develop the ecosystem -- applications, software, OS, firmware, system electronics, and optics.
+Tier 1 companies and start-up companies are investing heavily to develop the ecosystem --applications, software, OS, firmware, system electronics, and optics.
 With all these investments, we will see an ecosystem build up within the next few years; the AR market will then be in an acceleration mode.
 While most customers don't expect big volume for their early generation products, we have been working with many of them for future generation devices.
 We are committed to providing the best technology to support them in the effort.
 We are also seeing constant additions of new customers using our LCOS for a variety of new applications.
 We believe that Himax stands to benefit from our customers' successful commercialization of their new products due to our unique position as one of the providers of choice for microdisplay and related optics.
-Nevertheless, these product categories are at a relatively early stage as compared to other products.
+Nevertheless, these product categories are at a relatively early stage as compared to other products and they have a relatively immature supply chain.
+Therefore, it is difficult to project the success of the applications that use LCOS microdisplay products.